Bangaru Bullodu (2021 film): Plot

 Bhavani Prasad comes from a well-respected family of goldsmiths.
 He works at a bank as a gold appraiser and sometimes helps his manager use the gold that customers deposited for their personal purposes.
 Bhavani lives with his grandfather and his two older brothers who are addicted to gambling and are good-for-nothing.
 Their village is famous for a very well-known deity, upon praying to the deity most of the bachelors/spinsters get married in a short time.
 One day upon learning that the government is soon going to take up the responsibilities of the temple, Bhavani's grandfather has a stroke.
-Upon recovering he tells Bhavani the events that transpired twenty years ago.
+Upon recovering, he tells Bhavani the events that transpired twenty years ago.

 When Bhavani's mother was pregnant with him, his grandfather and father were given the task of crafting jewels from the donations received through gold.
-While working on the project Bhavani's parents meet with an accident.
+While working on the project, Bhavani's parents meet with an accident.
 His grandfather, unable to pay the medical bills, pawns the gold received through donations and tries to save his son and daughter-in-law in vain.
 The doctors save Bhavani and his grandfather replaces the original jewels with worthless fake ones, and since he is a famous goldsmith none of the people suspect him.
-Unable to face the deity due to the fraud he committed he doesn't step into the temple any more and wishes his grandson would correct his wrong before he dies.
+Unable to face the deity due to the fraud he committed, he doesn't step into the temple any more and wishes his grandson would correct his wrong before he dies.

-Bhavani after learning this uses his connections as a gold appraiser and withdraws the gold from Nagaraju's account who uses the money from gold loan and lends it to people for high interest.
+Bhavani after learning this, uses his connections as a gold appraiser and withdraws the gold from Nagaraju's account who uses the money from the gold loan and lends it to people for high interest.
 They melt and craft new jewels, not expecting Nagaraju to withdraw the jewels.
-Nagaraju tries to withdraw his jewels due to his daughter's wedding proposals, but Bhavani foils all of them and eventually falls in love with Mahalakshmi.
+Nagaraju tries to withdraw his jewels due to his daughter's wedding proposals, but Bhavani foils all of them, and eventually falls in love with Mahalakshmi.
 After the jewels are ready, they plan to switch the fake with the original under the pretext of cleaning them.
 While the original would be at the deity the fake ones would be in the locker which Bhavani plans on restoring with an original and different set after getting some cash from their ancestral property in a few months.